code4sac/polling-place-accessibility/README.md

 Polling Place Accessibility App

 ### Project Description
-This app is intended to provide a resource for voting persons who need accessibility for voting venues.
+This app is intended to provide a resource for voting persons who have specific needs for voting venues.

 ### Team Members
 - Rasheed Bustamam rasheed.bustamam@gmail.com